Mid-Cheshire line: Current services

 Passenger numbers for the Mid-Cheshire line show that the station on the line with the highest number of people boarding and alighting Manchester to Chester via Altrincham services is Manchester Piccadilly.
 The second highest, and the highest station served only by this line, is Knutsford, followed by Stockport, Chester, and Altrincham respectively.
 Ashley contributes the fewest passengers to the service.

-Passenger services in the off-peak period are better utilised than passenger services on similar lines, with Altrincham being in the top 10 busiest Greater Manchester stations (excluding Central Manchester stations) for the morning off-peak period; Hale and Altrincham also both perform well in the morning peak period.
+Passenger services in the off-peak period are better utilised than passenger services on similar lines, with Altrincham being in the top ten busiest Greater Manchester stations (excluding central Manchester stations) for the morning off-peak period; Hale and Altrincham also both perform well in the morning peak period.

 Future services

-The following are proposals for future services to the line.
+The following are proposals for future services to the line:

 Additional services between Chester and Stockport

-As part of Northern's proposed December 2022 timetable (which focuses on additional services within the Manchester area), an additional 4 trains per day between Chester and Stockport (2 in each direction) have been proposed during peak hours on Mondays to Saturdays.
-These services are aimed at those who are commuting to and/or working in Manchester and Stockport.
-This change will increase the number of trains departing Chester on the line to 20 per day, with the number departing Stockport also increased to 20 per day.
-The 2 hourly Sunday service will remain the same, at 7 trains per day.
+As part of Northern Trains' proposed December 2022 timetable (which focused on additional services within the Manchester area), an additional four trains per day between Chester and Stockport (two in each direction) were proposed during peak hours on Mondays to Saturdays.
+These services were aimed at those who are commuting to and/or working in Manchester and Stockport.
+This change would have increase the number of trains departing Chester on the line to 20 per day, with the number departing Stockport also increased to 20 per day.
+The two-hourly Sunday service would have remained the same, at seven trains per day.

 Reopening the Northwich to Sandbach line to passenger trains

 This would allow a direct train service from stations along the line to access Crewe, without the need to change at Chester, which will should reduce journey times to destinations south of Chester, as well as reducing fares to those destinations.
-It would also allow the former station at Middlewich to re-open, and the possibility of a new station opening at Rudheath.
-An independent feasibility report found the Benefit to Cost Ratio for the reopening to be 5:1, which is almost four times higher than the recently reopened Borders railway in Scotland.
+It would also allow the former station at Middlewich to reopen, and the possibility of a new station opening at Rudheath.
+An independent feasibility report found the benefit-to-cost ratio for the reopening to be 5:1, which is almost four times higher than the recently reopened Borders railway in Scotland.